localstack/docs/content/en/developer-guide/Concepts/index.md

 python -m localstack.cli.lpm
 ```

-### Further concepts

-#### Versions
+### Versions
 As dependencies exist in different versions, we need to reflect this in our process.
-It is important to note that we cannot install arbitrary versions the package does not "know" about, even if those versions exist "in the real world" for the provided package.
-Any version that is supposed to be supported needs to be explicitly mentioned in the package.
+Every version of a package needs to be explicitly supported by an installer implementation.
-For example, if you attempt to install the latest version for a dependency (e.g. stepfunctions-local) but the package only supports a certain, pinned version, the installation will fail.
+The package needs to manage the different installers for the different versions.
+Each installer for a specific version should only have one instance (due to lock handling).
 Resources that do not use versions (e.g. because there is only a link to the newest one) generally use `latest` as version name.
-Different versions of a package would use different installer objects.

-#### Installation targets
+### Installation targets
-To keep things nice and clean, LPM installs packages in two locations, `static_libs` and `var_libs`.
+To keep things nice and clean, packages are installed in two locations, `static_libs` and `var_libs`.

 `static_libs` is used for packages installed at build time.
-Regarding the docker container, the packages are installed in a non-host-mounted volume, and the directory is re-created whenever a container is recreated.
+When building the docker container, the packages are installed to a folder which will not be overwritten by a host-mounted volume.
+The `static_libs` directory should not be modified at container runtime, as it will be reset when the container is recreated.
 This is the default target if a package is installed in the aforementioned way via `python -m localstack.cli.lpm install`.

 `var_libs` is the main and default location used for packages installed at runtime.
-Regarding the docker container, the packages are installed in a host-mounted volume, and the content of the directory will persist across multiple containers.
+When starting the docker container, a host-volume is mounted at `var_libs`.
+The content of the directory will persist across multiple containers.

-#### Installation life-cycle
+### Installation life-cycle
 The installer base class provides two methods to manage potentially necessary side tasks for the installation: `_prepare_installation` and `_post_process`.
 These methods simply `pass` by default and need to be overwritten should they be needed.

-#### Plugins mechanism
+### Package discovery
-For LPM to be able to discover a package, we expose it via the package plugins mechanism.
+For LPM to be able to discover a package, we expose it via the package plugin mechanism.
-This is usually done by writing a function in `plugins.py` that returns the current package instance and marking it with the `@package` decorator.
+This is usually done by writing a function in `plugins.py` that loads a package instance by using the `@package` decorator.

 ### `lpm` commands
 The available `lpm` commands are: